Early Pregnancy Assessment Units (EPAUs)

 There are a number of ways you can be referred to the EPAU.

-If you have any urgent concerns, where you are becoming unwell with any heavy vaginal bleeding and / or uncontrolled pain, please go to your nearest Emergency Department immediately.
-Please do not wait for your appointment at the EPAU, if you have one.
+If you have any urgent concerns, please go to your nearest Emergency Department immediately.
+If you have one, please do not wait for your appointment at the EPAU.
+Urgent concerns include becoming unwell with heavy vaginal bleeding and / or uncontrolled pain.

 Why has this appointment been recommended?